How To Start Selling On Fine Art America (And Make Money)

 3) Complete Your Bio

-Now, don’t skip completing your bio as an art seller:
+Now, don’t skip completing your bio and providing a compelling description as an art seller:

-After all, your bio will introduce you as an artist to thousands of potential clients.
+After all, your bio is a good way to introduce yourself as an artist to thousands of potential clients.
 Therefore, think of a way to put into words what your art business is all about and who you are as an artist.

 4) Upload Your First Product Image